vgrillot/cheatsheets/python_training.md

 vv

-EXO
+EXO (02-dict)
 --
-Build a dict from previous both list names and genres
+From previous both list names and genres,

+build a dict with key as name and genre as value.

 vv